|Sensei Alexis applies bunkai (pragmatic self-defense) found in Naihanchi shodan kata and |

 gojushiho in Japanese)

 And there is more than one karate kata.
 In some Okinawan dojo, it may take 3 years of study to master a single kata and its bunkai.
-And when this is accomplished, you are not done with the kata, you must continue to practice the kata and its bunkai the rest of your life.
-Now imagine that you have one lifetime to do this for 30 kata.
+And when this is accomplished, you are not done with the kata, you must continue to practice kata and its bunkai the rest of your life.
+Now imagine that you have a lifetime to do this for 30 kata.

 Martial Arts students at the Arizona Hombu Dojo focus on kata and the obvious and hidden self-defense applications in kata.
 The Arizona martial arts classes at the hombu dojo include traditional karate, kobudo, iaido, jujutsu, sojutsu, naginatajutsu and other Japanese and Okinawan martial arts including self-defense classes.
-So, you can spend a few lifetimes in the Arizona Hombu dojo learning martial arts.

 The head master of the Arizona Hombu Dojo, Grandmaster Hausel, has trained in more than a dozen Okinawan - Japanese martial arts for over 50 years - sounds like a lot, but he is only beginning to learn the martial arts.
 So when people learn martial arts at this Arizona school, they won't have time to get bored.
 And when it comes to breaking rocks, he is also a well-known geologist who teaches students a little about rocks before they have the opportunity to break a rock.
 BREAKING ROCKS?
 ARE YOU CRAZY?
 Yes breaking rocks with their bare hands.